How To & Education | Real Estate Tools

-Well, imagine everyday logging into your CRM to find new leads.
+Well, imagine every day logging into your CRM to find new leads.
 And that every time a new lead hits your list, an automation triggers and sends a personalized mailer.
-On that mailer is a personal message, local imagery and design, and a photo of you and your team.
+On that mailer are a personal message, local imagery and design, and a photo of you and your team.

 This may all sound like something only big businesses can afford to buy and set up, but in reality, the same capabilities are now available to you with PropertyRadar.

 With 2,000+ integrations and PropertyRadar’sDynamic Mailing List automation & alert features, you can automate multi-touch, multi-channel marketing campaigns or a simple, single-piece mailer.

 Getting the right message, to the right people, at the right time and place is the sort of personalization only as a mall, local businesses can deliver, not big business.

 So if you want to beat big businesses at their own game, marketing automation MUST be a part of your marketing strategy.

 PropertyRadar integrates with over 2,000 CRM, project management, and productivity apps and tools so you can build an affordable, customized marketing automation stack to suit your needs.

 Set up multi-touch, multi-channel marketing campaigns, or even a single-piece mailer, to automatically trigger when new leads hit your marketing lists.
 Marketing automation with PropertyRadar is powerful, customizable, and affordable - perfect for your small business marketing plan.